 (b) let the person inspect the records.

-Penalty: $5 000.
+(1a) A contravention of subsection (1) is not an offence but that subsection is a civil penalty provision for the purposes of the Industrial Relations Act 1979 section 83E.

+(1b) Subsection (1a) extends to a contravention that occurred within the period of 12 months ending on the coming into operation of the Labour Relations Legislation Amendment Act 2006 Part 7 Division 2 unless the employer was charged with an offence in respect of that contravention.

 (2) Relevant persons are —

 (a) the employee or a person authorised in writing by the employee; and

-(b) an industrial inspector under the Industrial Relations Act 1979.
+(b) an industrial inspector.

 (3) The duty placed on an employer by subsection (1) —